-Day 4: Free Day and Night-time Nature Tour in Monteverde
+Day 4: Go on a Nighttime Nature Tour in Monteverde

-This evening, you'll have the chance to see the wildlife at its most active after dark on a guided night tour of the Monteverde Cloud Forest.
+In the evening, you'll have the chance to see wildlife after dark on a guided night tour of the Monteverde Cloud Forest.
 A naturalist will point out sloths, armadillos, and kinkajous, as well as sleeping birds.
-You'll have the chance to hear and see different wildlife than during the daytime, like agoutis, porcupines, grey foxes, tarantulas, and frogs.
+You'll have the chance to hear and see different wildlife than during the daytime, including agoutis, porcupines, grey foxes, tarantulas, and frogs.

-Day 5: Monteverde -> Transfer to the Gulf of Papagayo
+Day 5: Transfer to the Gulf of Papagayo

-Road trip time!
-This four-hour drive takes you west into Guanacaste Province, past volcanic mountain ranges, flatlands, and villages as you head toward Costa Rica's Pacific coast.
-Stop for a bite and enjoy a traditional lunch or maybe a batido (fresh fruit smoothie).
-As the plains and tropical dry forests slowly give way to azure seas, you’ll arrive at your destination—the Gulf of Papagayo, where you'll check into your hotel.
+Get ready for a road trip!
+Today's four-hour drive takes you west into Guanacaste Province, past volcanic mountain ranges, flatlands, and villages as you head toward Costa Rica's Pacific coast.
+Stop for a bite and enjoy a traditional lunch or a batido (fresh fruit smoothie).
+As the plains and tropical dry forests slowly give way to azure seas, you’ll arrive at your destination—the Gulf of Papagayo—where you'll check into your hotel.

-You can spend the remainder of the day relaxing on the tranquil beach.
-Perhaps enjoy a beer at one of the local beach bars.
-Maybe kayak around the bay.
+Spend the remainder of the day relaxing on the tranquil beach.
+Enjoy a beer at one of the local beach bars, or go for a kayaking trip around the bay.
 Read more about the best places to eat on the Gulf of Papagayo.

-Day 6: Beach Time - Sunset Catamaran Cruise
+Day 6: Relax on a Sunset Catamaran Cruise

 There's no shortage of secluded bays and inviting beaches in Guanacaste Province.
 And after so much activity, you're likely eager for a day relaxing on the sand.
 If you happen to be a surfer (or just want to learn), Papagayo is the place.
 You'll find both beginning and advanced waves in the village of Tamarindo, as well as a number of surf schools.
 This laid-back surfer haven is also home to some of the best restaurants in the country.

 In the evening, you'll board a catamaran for a sunset sail.
-The ship will stop in a tranquil bay, drop anchor, and you'll explore the crystalline waters while the crew prepares a dinner feast.
-While you eat, enjoy the sunset over the Pacific horizon while keeping a sharp eye out for dolphins, sea turtles, flying fish, or even a breaching whale.
+The ship will stop in a quiet bay and you'll explore the crystalline waters while the crew prepares a dinner feast.
+While you eat, enjoy the sunset over the Pacific horizon while keeping an eye out for dolphins, sea turtles, flying fish, or possibly even a breaching whale.
 Check out our list of the best things to do in Tamarindo.

 Today can be as relaxing or adventurous as you like.
 If you've had enough of the beaches, you can opt to head back to Rincón de la Vieja.
 Hike a jungle trail called Sensoria, which is part of a wildlife sanctuary featuring thermal pools and waterfalls that plunge into turquoise lagoons.
 Or, you can experience the rainforest from the water during a two-hour safari float down the Corobicí River, where a guide will point out monkeys, bats, lizards, and even crocodiles.

-You can also choose a guided trip down the Tenorio River.
-Its class III-IV rapids make it the best river in the Guanacaste area for rafting.
+You can also choose a guided trip down the Tenorio River, the best river in the Guanacaste area for whitewater rafting.
 After a challenging trip down the rapids led by experts, you'll enjoy lunch before heading back to your hotel in time to catch one last sunset.
 Find out more about the best things to do in the area.